Porvoo: Languages

 The city of Porvoo is officially bilingual, with both Finnish and Swedish as official languages.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 The number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish - or Finnish for Swedish speakers - are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 50 different languages are spoken in Porvoo.
-The most common foreign languages are Russian (1.4%), Estonian (1.2%), Arabic (0.8%) and Albanian (0.8%).
+The most common foreign languages are Russian (1.3%), Estonian (1.2%), Ukrainian (0.9%) and Arabic (0.8%).